yagrawal-sbu/async-cse535/README.md

 - Other: XX
 - Total: XX

 (1b) CLOC (https://github.com/AlDanial/cloc) is used to derive the numbers above.
+A Windows executable cloc-1.74.exe
+is downloaded and applied to count the loc.

 (2)
 92% of the algorithm codes are for the algorithm itself.